Resumption of Military Aid: Reviving US-Pakistan Relations Amid US Withdrawal

 Reviving Relations

-Evidently, the US is making such efforts to improve the bilateral relationship between Pakistan and itself.
+Evidently, the US is making such resumption efforts to improve the bilateral relationship between Pakistan and itself.
 The relations of the two countries faced heavy strains after the Abbottabad operation in 2011.
 The IMET program stands as a pillar of US-Pakistan military relations for more than a decade.
 Moreover, Washington has credited Islamabad’s role in the Afghan Peace Process.
-Similarly, the US acknowledges Pakistan\’s efforts in the negotiations on the US troops withdrawal from Afghanistan.
+Similarly, the US acknowledges Pakistan’s efforts in the negotiations on the US troops withdrawal from Afghanistan.

 The suspension of the military assistance included the cancellation of the 66 slots allocated to Pakistani military officers at National Defense University (NDU) Washington.
 However, the US military tried to keep these educational programs aloof from the political tensions, arguing that bringing the foreign military officers to the US pay long-term dividends.